allenai/dolma/configs/dolma3p5-resharding/14t/README.md

   sampling ratio at the source-family, subcategory, category, and lower-group levels.
-- In **Materialization execution**, confirm unit working sets fit the selected worker storage and inspect categories split across multiple units.
+- In **Materialization execution**, confirm unit working sets fit the selected worker storage, inspect the planned i4i fleet, and inspect categories split across multiple units.
+Confirm the aggregate output-shard and file counts are reasonable for training.
+The planner targets 64 GiB output shards, emits one shard for small units, and caps each unit at eight shards.
 - Confirm the destinations in `01-plan/execution/config-index.csv` are correct and unique.
 - Confirm `01-plan/resolution/resolution-failures.csv` and